-In a study of entrepreneurs by Stanford and the UC system, researchers demonstrate an underlying relationship between entrepreneurship and neuropsychological and behavioral differences associated with certain mental health conditions.
-She challenges business owners, educators and legislators to reconsider toxic tropes about the “entrepreneurial mentality.”
+Share your experience with depression with colleagues and other entrepreneurs, wait, encourage others to ask for help.
+In his latest book, The Entrepreneurial Myth, author examines why entrepreneurs suffer more from poor mental health than the general population.In a study conducted by Stanford and the UC system, researchers found an underlying relationship between entrepreneurship and neuropsychological and behavioral differences associated with certain mental health conditions.
+The author challenges business owners, educators and legislators to reconsider toxic tropes about the “entrepreneurial mentality”.
 A more controversial and well-known view is that entrepreneurs report mental health problems significantly higher than professionals who work every day.

-According to researchers, many entrepreneurs share innate character traits that make them more vulnerable to mood swings.In any case, being an entrepreneur aggravates these problems, which is why they are so prevalent in the startup community.
-Whose professional and personal experience makes him in a unique position to discuss the link between entrepreneurs and depression.
-Kip, a San Francisco-based startup launched by Erin Frey, offers a hybrid of in-person therapy and software services to entrepreneurs and startup employees.
-The Arthur Rock Center for Entrepreneurship is the Harvard Business School's champion of business education and training.At the same time, while encouraging other entrepreneurs to share their experiences with depression, it underlines the importance of opportunity.
+According to researchers, many entrepreneurs share innate character traits that make them more vulnerable to mood swings.In any case, being an entrepreneur exacerbates these problems, which is why they are so prevalent in the startup community.
+Whose professional and personal experience puts him in a unique position to discuss the link between entrepreneurs and depression.
+Kip, a San Francisco-based startup founded by Erin Frey, offers a combination of in-person therapy and software services to entrepreneurs and startup employees.
+The Arthur Rock Center for Entrepreneurship is Harvard Business School's champion of business education and training.At the same time, while encouraging other entrepreneurs to share their experiences with depression, it also highlights the importance of access.